vgmtrans/vgmtrans/docs/value-collection-matcher-design.md

   reserves assets, and emits only scanned assets plus facts needed by the resolver.
 It does not bind instruments to whatever samples happened to be available in the same scan.
 - `AkaoResolver` owns collection assembly.
-It chooses instruments by sequence id, chooses sample collections by preferred sample-set id plus articulation coverage, and reports missing coverage as collection issues.
+It chooses sample collections by preferred sample-set id plus sequence-required articulation coverage, and reports missing coverage as collection issues.
 - `AkaoResolver` also owns collection materialization.
 After resolution, it re-reads the resolved sequence and selected sample collections from source bytes, builds an articulation map, and emits a stable bound instrument-set